ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation/guide.en-gb.md

 ## Go further

-You can now follow the steps of the next guide "[VMware Cloud Director on OVHcloud - Network - How to create an IPsec tunnel with VCD on OVHcloud](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_ipsec)".
+You can now follow the steps of the next guide :
+- **Coming soon:** Guide 3 - VMware Cloud Director on OVHcloud - Network - How to create an IPsec tunnel with VCD on OVHcloud ?.

 If you experience any network issues within VCD on OVHcloud, please read our guide "[VMware Cloud Director on OVHcloud - Network - Concepts](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts)".